 ATVs are allowed, but abusive ATV driving which damages roads or timber plantations will not be tolerated and can result in lease cancellation.
-ATV users assume the risk and responsibility for the condition of the property, and cannot hold Weyerhaeuser responsible or liable for any damages or injuries that may result from ATV use.
-We encourage all ATV riders to review the Safe and Responsible ATV use article on page 15 of this welcome packet.
+ATV users assume the risk and responsibility for the condition of the property and cannot hold Weyerhaeuser responsible or liable for any damages or injuries that may result from ATV use.